devflowinc/trieve-rust-client/docs/ChunkGroupApi.md

 ## create_chunk_group

-> models::ChunkGroup create_chunk_group(tr_dataset, create_chunk_group_data)
+> models::ChunkGroup create_chunk_group(tr_dataset, create_chunk_group_req_payload)
 Create Chunk Group

-Create Chunk Group  Create a new chunk_group.
+Create a new chunk_group.
 This is a way to group chunks together.
 If you try to create a chunk_group with the same tracking_id as an existing chunk_group, this operation will fail.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Parameters